Please confirm topic selection

 • Pathophysiology

-• idiopathic mechanism is the most common
+• idiopathic causes are most common

-• can begin insidiously or acutely
+• can present insidiously or acutely

 • pain is hypothesized to be generated from